andergtk/localhost-looking-good/README.md

 ## Features

-+ Display the localhost projects looking good.
++ Displays the localhost projects looking good.
-+ Show the Virtual Hosts status.
++ Shows the Virtual Hosts status.
-+ Display the subdirectories, that don't have a index file, looking good.
++ Displays the subdirectories, that don't have an index file, looking good.
 + Theme options to let the localhost so you.
-+ Display custom 404 page.
++ Shows some custom errors pages.

 ## Supported